smendoza787/blog/_posts/2017-10-23-learning-sass.md

 This is just the tip of the iceberg when talking about the abundance of CSS preprocessors out there ( [less](http://lesscss.org/), [stylus](http://stylus-lang.com/), [postcss](http://postcss.org/) ).

 I highly recommend taking a look at all of them and finding one that resonates with you.
-Most of them should have an area for you to try out the language.
+Most of them should have an area for you to try out the language to see if its something you enjoy working with.